 That being said, I always get questions about past glories, the gear that shaped my ears and my heart into an audiophile.
 This is a post aimed to answer that question and also to encourage all people to try vintage gear out and hear the difference rather than believing the retro hype.

 Join me in this trip to the past, the legacy and the glory of (IMHO) the best vintage stereo receivers of all time.

 I have never owned any piece of hi-fi gear (and I owned a lot) as precise as the Marantz 2500.
 It has a built-in oscilloscope to nail those radio stations perfectly and check for true stereo sound.

-The power is of 250 watts per channel and it boasts its perfect low-frequency punch from a dual-wound toroidal massive transformer that beats in its very heart.
-It is not divided in two parts as the SANSUI and back then, the wooden casing was optional.
+The power is 250 watts per channel and it boasts its perfect low-frequency punch from a dual-wound toroidal massive transformer that beats in its very heart.
+It is not divided into two parts as the SANSUI and back then, the wooden casing was optional.

 As far as connections go, you can cover most of your basics always bearing in mind that you are talking about technology from 40 years ago.
 With this I mean that none of us buys a Marantz 2500 and spends almost $5,000 because it can fit all of our audio sources; we do it because it sounds amazing.

 Yes, the Marantz is so loud and clear that will either breathe a new life into your speakers or make you want to get rid of them.
 True Hi-Fi equipment is needed for this beast to show its true colors.